OlegIvsv/ShoppingCartMicroservice/README.md

  ***Output:***

-- 2xx status code if was created successfully, 4xx otherwise
+- *200* status code if was created successfully, error code and problem details otherwise